johanneskern/gm_ethporto/legal/privacy-policy/README.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us contact@pwn.finance
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us contact@pwn.xyz